-The COVID-19 Evidence Network to support Decision-making (COVID-END Global) has come together to help those already supporting decision-making to find and use the best evidence that is already out there.
-It will also help reduce duplication and better coordinate the evidence syntheses, technology assessment and guidelines being produced.
-For example, rather than have teams supporting decision-making in dozens of countries scrambling to find existing research evidence on the same question or similar questions about face masks in a one-week period (as we recently found), COVID-END Global is enabling these groups to find what’s already there and then choose whether to use it, adapt it to their context, or work with a research partner to fill a gap in what’s known.
+The COVID-19 Evidence Network to support Decision-making (COVID-END Global) came together to help those already supporting decision-making to find and use the best evidence that is already out there.
+It helped reduce duplication and better coordinate the evidence syntheses, technology assessment and guidelines being produced.
+For example, rather than have teams supporting decision-making in dozens of countries scrambling to find existing research evidence on the same question or similar questions about face masks in a one-week period, COVID-END Global enabled these groups to find what’s already there and then choose whether to use it, adapt it to their context, or work with a research partner to fill a gap in what’s known.

 In January 2021, the Government of Canada invested 1M$ in COVID-END to support Canadian needs.
-COVID-END in Canada collaborates and rapidly responds to the need for synthesized evidence and knowledge across the full breadth of Canada’s COVID-19 pandemic response (including public-health measures, clinical management, health-system arrangements, and economic and social impacts).
-COVID-END in Canada works with global partners to reduce duplication of efforts, enhance development and coordination of knowledge synthesis and other related products, and provide current evidence to decision-makers at the federal, provincial, and territorial levels.
-It brings together more than 40 Canadian evidence-synthesis teams and leaders of key Canadian initiatives, governments and health authorities.
+COVID-END in Canada collaborated and rapidly responded to the need for synthesized evidence and knowledge across the full breadth of Canada’s COVID-19 pandemic response (including public-health measures, clinical management, health-system arrangements, and economic and social impacts).
+COVID-END in Canada worked with global partners to reduce duplication of efforts, enhance development and coordination of knowledge synthesis and other related products, and provide current evidence to decision-makers at the federal, provincial, and territorial levels.
+It brought together more than 40 Canadian evidence-synthesis teams and leaders of key Canadian initiatives, governments and health authorities.

-COVID-END Global and COVID-END in Canada are dedicated to bringing in the voices of citizens to ensure their perspectives are woven in its work.
+COVID-END Global and COVID-END in Canada were dedicated to bringing in the voices of citizens to ensure their perspectives were woven in its work.

 See a brief video about COVID-END and the role of evidence syntheses to inform pandemic response.